Brewing a Spooky Atmosphere: The DIY Recipe for a Spectral Fog Solution Using Propylene Glycol, Glycerin and Deionized Water

 Storage:

-- Store the remaining fog fluid in a cool, dark place in an airtight container.
+- Store in a cool, dark place in a tightly sealed container.

-- Label the container clearly with the contents and date of creation.
+- Label it with contents and date for future reference.

 Advanced DIY Techniques